 But I should point out that there are substantial packaging differences even among different powdered energy drinks.

-While some companies offer highly convenient single-serve sachets that you can easily rip open and use without having to bother about measuring a scoop out of a tub, other brands offer large tubs that aren’t at all portable.
+While some companies offer highly convenient single-serving sachets that you can easily rip open and use without having to bother about measuring a scoop out of a tub, other brands offer large tubs that aren’t at all portable.

 I favor the sachets over the tubs, personally.